2014 – 2015

-The Presser Music Library contains the University's collection of scores as well as sound recordings, music books, periodicals, and microforms.
-Laptops are available for in-library use, and the facility also features the latest equipment for listening to sound recordings in analog and digital formats.
+The Presser Music Library contains the University’s collection of scores as well as sound recordings, music books, periodicals, and microforms.
+Laptops are available for in-library use, and the music library also features the latest equipment for listening to sound recordings and viewing video recordings in both analog and digital formats.

 West Chester University provides housing facilities for its graduate students on a limited basis for the regular school year and all summer sessions.
 Graduate students may live in either a North Campus residence hall (that houses predominantly undergraduate students), with a 24-hour quiet hour option, or in selected units of the South Campus apartment complex.
 Students in the residence halls must be on the University meal plan; apartment residents have the option of any meal plan offered or no plan at all.
 North Campus residence hall rooms are all double occupancy; apartments are designed for five occupants in combinations of double and single bedrooms.

 The University, through the West Chester University Foundation, also offers other housing options on campus that are referred to as affiliated housing.
-University Hall, Allegheny Hall, and Brandywine Hall are suite-style residence halls on North Campus, and the Village at West Chester University has four-bedroom apartments located on South Campus.
+University Hall, Allegheny Hall, Brandywine Hall, and Commonwealth Hall are suite-style residence halls on North Campus, and The Village and East Village apartments have four-bedroom units located on South Campus.
 These facilities offer all the same opportunities found in University-owned housing but are managed through an arrangement with University Student Housing, a subsidiary of the WCU Foundation.

 Graduate students are expected to abide by all regulations appropriate to their living arrangements.
 Upon acceptance to graduate study, students may contact the Office of Residence Life and Housing Services for additional information and applications for on-campus housing.
 Students are encouraged to contact this office as early as possible since the availability of on-campus housing varies based on the time of year that the request is made.